su-gis/docker_spatial_access/README.md

 jupyter notebook --ip 0.0.0.0 --port 9000 --no-browser --allow-root
 ```

-# Restart the created docker container (Do it for the second time)
+# Restart the created docker container (Do it from the second time)

 ```
 docker start spatial_access